d-bl/MAE-gf/docs/snowflakes.md

 ## Snowflake in a diamond, crossed
 ![snowflake diamond crossed][p-snow-diax]
-The thread diagram for ground 0356 can also be obtained as a rose ground in a diamond, see ground 0116 on page [_Rose grounds_][page-roses].
+The thread diagram for ground 0356 can also be obtained as a rose ground in a diamond, see ground 0116 on page [_Rose grounds_][page-rose].
 <p style="clear: both"></p>

 * [ground 0342][T-0342-sq], [ground 0356][T-mt-0356]